Undergraduate Programme

 - Either passed or appeared for Final exams at XII level before Admissions.
 If not appeared for XII Standard exams, X and XI Standard marks will be considered

-- The candidate must take either one of the following subject combinations at XI and XII Standard:
+- Taken one of the following subject combinations in XI and XII Standard:

 – Mathematics, Biology, Physics and Chemistry